Curves in Hilbert modular varieties: Abstract

 \section{Abstract}

-We study curves in Hilbert modular varieties from the point of view of the Green-Griffiths-Lang conjecture claiming that entire curves in complex projective varieties of general type should be contained in a proper subvariety.
-In the first part, using holomorphic foliations theory, we establish the Second Main Theorem in this context as well as a function field analogue of Vojta's conjecture.
-In the second part, with a metric approach, we establish the strong Green-Griffiths-Lang conjecture for Hilbert modular varieties up to finitely many possible exceptions.
+We prove a boundedness-theorem for families of abelian varieties with real multiplication.
+More generally, we study curves in Hilbert modular varieties from the point of view of the Green-Griffiths-Lang conjecture claiming that entire curves in complex projective varieties of general type should be contained in a proper subvariety.
+Using holomorphic foliations theory, we establish a Second Main Theorem following Nevanlinna theory.
+Finally, with a metric approach, we establish the strong Green-Griffiths-Lang conjecture for Hilbert modular varieties up to finitely many possible exceptions.